eliasdabbas/radvertools/README.md

 word\_frequency()
 -----------------

-### A function to extract hidden insights from a long tail of unstructured text
+### Extract hidden insights from a long tail of unstructured text

 Knowing the frequency of word usage can uncover lots of hidden insights in the long tail of very little used keywords.
 This is not only for keywords, but can be extremely useful in several other cases: